sthagen/alexedwards-scs/README.md

 ```

 For a complete working example, please see [this comment](https://github.com/alexedwards/scs/issues/141#issuecomment-1774050802).

+Please note that the same warning applies here: modification of session data after the first response write will not automatically be committed to the store.

 Note that the `http.ResponseWriter` passed on by the [`LoadAndSave()`](https://pkg.go.dev/github.com/alexedwards/scs/v2#SessionManager.LoadAndSave) middleware does not support the `http.Flusher` interface directly.
 This effectively means that flushing/streaming is only supported by SCS if you are using Go >= 1.20.